 - 13. The Romanian Presidency notably initiated a debate on how to tackle the overlap between ATAD and CCTB in respect of anti tax avoidance rules.
 Most delegations agreed in this respect that: - a) CCTB Articles 13 (interest limitation) and 53-54 (switch-over clause) are directly linked to the calculation of the common tax base, though there is no consensus on the level of harmonisation to aim for in respect interest limitation and some delegations remain opposed to the insertion of a switch-over clause; - b) the level of harmonisation provided for in ATAD in respect of other anti-tax avoidance rules may be considered as sufficient for the time being, though there is no consensus on whether the corresponding rules should be left in ATAD or imported into CCTB. - 14.
 The views of Member States' delegations also continued to diverge on the cornerstone issue of whether or not to extend the CCTB scope to all corporate income taxpayers, which undermines further progress at technical level.
 A majority of delegations continue indeed to either oppose or have reservations to such extension, whilst a number of delegations including the French and German delegations, who presented a joint position paper on the CCTB proposal in 2018 hold the opposite view or remain undecided. - 15.
 The Romanian Presidency facilitated discussions on the technical implications that such scope extension would have on the CCTB proposal as a whole.
 In particular, the Presidency suggested to explore exemptions from CCTB rules for certain specific sectors such as shipping, mining or forestry, and/or specific rules for SMEs.
 However, this endeavour did not help to bridge the gap between the two groups of delegations. - 16.
 The Romanian Presidency also followed up on the national tax revenue assessments performed in 2018 with the presentation of a Commission study on the impact of the CCTB proposal on the effective tax burden of corporations, using the results of the "Tax Analyser" model.

 17. The outcome of these discussions is reflected in the last Presidency compromise text.
-18 i) a proposal for a Council Directive laying down rules relating to the corporate taxation of a significant digital presence (based on TFEU Article 115);
+18 taxation package" on 21 March 2018:

 Digital taxation package